 The general review process is as follows:

-- The editor’s decision letter is emailed to the authors and reviewers (the blinded AE report and the blinded individual reviews are attached)
+- The editor’s decision letter is emailed to the authors and reviewers (the AE’s and reviewers’ comments to the authors are included).

-- If the manuscript is invited for a revision, the authors prepare a response that describes how the editor’s, AE’s, and reviewers concerns were addressed
+- If the manuscript is invited for revision, the authors prepare a response that describes how the editor’s, AE’s, and reviewers’ concerns were addressed.

 Reviewers advise the editor and the AE about potential weaknesses in the manuscript, but the editor and the AE decide whether the reviewers’ concerns are serious or not.
 Reviewers are asked to make a recommendation for disposition of the paper, but their recommendations are not “votes.”
 For example, a reviewer might recommend acceptance but also note a shortcoming in the work that the AE and editor believe deeply undermines the contribution of the research.
 Or, a reviewer might recommend rejection based primarily on a legitimate shortcoming for which another member of the review team might propose a workable solution.
 As these examples illustrate, specific comments on the work are the key component of each review, not the reviewer’s recommendation per se.